Help or Habits? Make the Right Academic Support Choice for Your Teen

 I want them to:

-understand the material deeply
+Understand the material deeply.

-trust their own thinking
+Trust their own thinking.

-develop strong critical thinking skills
+Develop strong critical thinking skills.

-break down complex problems independently
+Break down complex problems independently.

 In short, I aim to help students become confident, capable learners who eventually no longer need tutoring.